How many of you like the “Memories” feature on FaceBook? I love it!

 But when the Pharisees tried to get Him to rebuke His followers, do you know what He did?

 He wept.
-He was weeping in mourning for the lost.
-He wept because He knew the path to peace, and He knew that so many wouldn’t choose that path.
-He was weeping because He knows the end of the story.
+He was weeping in mourning for the lost, and because He knew the path to peace, and He knew that so many wouldn’t choose that path.
+Because He knows the end of the story.

 He knows that our fate will either be eternal darkness, or eternal life.
 And He wept because He knows there will be people in eternal darkness.
 And even so, He knew that victory indeed would be His, even as He was heading to the cross.